Organizing ideas in mind maps

 Application

-Let's make a critical reading of a mind map from the beginning (reproduced below) in the light and from the perspective of the organization.
+Let’s take a critical look at a mind map from earlier in this article (reproduced below), in light of its organization.

 An anomaly already mentioned is the lack of an entire branch for "Air", with an added effect of shifting what would be your items up and characterizing another anomaly of items at the wrong level.